harleydutton/Tabula-Rasa/tabula-rasa.md

 ### Nested Checks
 If a character is trying to do two things at once, juggling while doing a backflip for instance, just increase the difficulty.
 If a player is doing two things that are radically different, that is the appropriate time to make two skill checks.
 (Doing a backflip and casting a spell)

-### Aquisition and Progression
-Taking new skills and leveling them up use the same process.
-Skills always cost a number of CP (Character Points) equal to the desired level of the skill.
-You must spend CP on each level individually.
-Taking a new skill costs 1 CP.
-Leveling that skill up to level 2 costs 2 CP.
-The total for this is 3 CP.
-Taking a skill at level 5 during character creation costs 15 CP.
-Get storyteller approval before taking new skills during a story.
-Otherwise skills can be leveled up any time.

 ### Gambits
 Gambits are where you make a deal with the storyteller to modify the the difficulty of a check, the pass-effect, and the fail-effect.
 You might ask for something special to happen on a success in exchange for an increase in difficulty.